-Marta Youth joined the Bureau of Population, Refugees, and Migration (PRM) as Deputy Assistant Secretary in November 2020 with responsibility for humanitarian assistance programs in Africa.
-She also oversees the Office of Population and International Migration.
-She has been a Foreign Service Officer for more than 25 years.
+Marta Youth joined the Bureau of Population, Refugees, and Migration (PRM) as Deputy Assistant Secretary in November 2020.
+She has responsibility for humanitarian assistance programs in Africa and also oversees the Office of International Migration and the Southwest Border Task Force.

 Ms. Youth was previously the Director of Central American Affairs in the Bureau of Western Hemisphere Affairs.
 Prior assignments include Director of the Office of Europe, Central Asia, and the Americas in PRM from 2017 to 2019; Deputy Chief of Mission at U.S. Embassy Managua, Nicaragua from 2014 to 2017; and Economic Counselor at the U.S. Embassy in Ottawa, Canada from 2011 to 2014.
 She also worked at the U.S. Embassy in Quito, Ecuador as Press Attaché from 2008 to 2011.
 Ms. Youth also served overseas at the U.S. Embassy in Madrid, Spain as a Trade Officer from 2000 to 2004 and at the U.S. Consulate in Chennai, India as a Consular Officer from 1992 to 1994.

-Ms. Youth has a B.A. in Political Science and Economics from St. Peter’s University in New Jersey, and pursued graduate studies at the Johns Hopkins University School of Advanced International Studies (SAIS) in Bologna, Italy and Washington, D.C.
+Ms. Youth has been a Foreign Service Officer for more than 25 years and is a member of the Senior Foreign Service.
+She has a B.A. in Political Science and Economics from St. Peter’s University in New Jersey, and pursued graduate studies at the Johns Hopkins University School of Advanced International Studies (SAIS) in Bologna, Italy and Washington, DC.